matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Pricing**

-- Provisioned - "Make sure you're ready to handle X".
+- Provisioned: "Make sure you're ready to handle X".
-- Usage - "Handle whatever I use, and charge me for that".
+- Usage: "Handle whatever I use, and charge me for that".
 - Network traffic:
     - Free on the way in (ingress).
     - Charges on the way out (egress), by GBs used.